Section Image

 Port Clinton, also called the “Walleye Capital of the World” for its rich fishing waters, sits right on the shores of Lake Erie.
 Established in 1828, Port Clinton saw minimal growth until the 20th century, when an influx of summer tourism led to the entire region being dubbed “Vacationland."
 The explosion in tourism gave Port Clinton more exposure, and new residents started flooding in.
 The construction of hotels and new housing, alongside the operation of the Jet Express ferry, gave Port Clinton’s economy a big push.
 “We’ve become a huge travel destination and popular with retirees.
 For a community of 6,000, it’s amazing what we have going on between events and dining,” says Mike Snider, mayor of Port Clinton and a lifelong resident.
 “We have the most registered boats in the United States after San Diego County, if that tells you anything about how serious the lake lifestyle is.”

-The crown jewel of outdoor recreation in Port Clinton, and what put it on the map, is the expansive waters of Lake Erie.
+Lake Erie is the crown jewel of outdoor recreation in Port Clinton; its expansive waters are what put the community on the map.
 Port Clinton has access to miles of lake shoreline, which is lined with marinas and swimming areas.
-During peak summer season, boats and kayaks are seen out on the lake at all hours.
-Several green spaces are scattered across the community, providing residents with playgrounds, sports courts and walking trails.
-Waterworks Park sees some of the highest foot traffic during the year, as it sits at the edge of Lake Erie and is landmarked by the Port Clinton Lighthouse.
-It’s home to Jefferson Street Pier, a popular spot for anglers, and has a trail that leads right to the lake shoreline.
+During the peak summer season, boats and kayaks are on the lake at all hours.
+Several green spaces across the community provide residents with playgrounds, sports courts and walking trails.
+Waterworks Park, home to the landmark Port Clinton Lighthouse, sits at the lake's edge and sees some of the highest foot traffic during the year.
+It’s home to Jefferson Street Pier, a popular spot for anglers, and has a trail that leads right to the lakeshore.

 Vintage homes, waterfront condos and traditional suburbs